-In accordance with Regulation 306, each school board is required, every two years, to prepare and approve a report on the special education programs and special education services provided by the board, and to submit it to the ministry.
+In accordance with Regulation 306, each school board is required to prepare and approve a report on the special education programs and special education services provided by the board and to submit it to the ministry.
 Each board is required to maintain a special education plan, to review it annually, to amend it from time to time to meet the current needs of its exceptional students, and to submit any amendment(s) to the Minister for review.
-The current review of the Special Education Plan is due July 2009 to the Ministry of Education.